MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step9/alloutlr/README.md

 | EBITDAON | 0.03 | QUICKRA | 0.02 | TAXESONG | 0.02 | ASSETSTU | 0.01 |
 | V94A | 0.01 |    |    |    |    |    |    |
 </em>
+<em>NOTE :</em> It worth pointing out that a few NA (Not available) values are present, principaly in the TAXESONG ratio

  ##### <em>Anomalous outliers percentage: